-- o In clinical settings students shall not eat food, drink beverages nor chew gum. - O Students should not receive personal phone calls or visitors in the clinical or lab setting except in an emergency.
-Students must have cell phones on silent, and should not accept calls or make personal contacts, including text messages, during clinical or lab times. - O Students may use cell phones personal handheld devices for access to nursing references only if approved by the clinical faculty and the clinical agency.
+- o In clinical settings students should not eat food, drink beverages nor chew gum. - O Students should not receive personal phone calls or visitors in the clinical or lab setting except in an emergency.
+Students must have cell phones on silence, and should not accept calls or make personal contacts, including text messages, during clinical or lab times. - O Students will use cell phones to record time in Trajecsys as well as have skills documented.
+Try to do this in non-clinical areas like the nurses' lounge or report room. - O Students may use cell phones for access to nursing references only if approved by the clinical faculty and the clinical agency.
 Students must receive this approval in advance of use for each clinical assignment.
 Instructors can dismiss students from clinical with an unsatisfactory grade for the day for cell phone use for personal purposes or without prior permission. - Students must follow the clinical site policy regarding smoking.
-Most clinical agencies do not allow smoking on the premises. - O A small and discreet tattoo may be visible if the images or words do not convey violence, discrimination, profanity, or sexually explicit content.
+Most clinical agencies do not allow smoking on the premises. - A small and discreet tattoo may be visible if the images or words do not convey violence, discrimination, profanity, or sexually explicit content.
 Facial, neck, large and sleeve tattoos must not be visible.
 Tattoos that do not meet the above expectations must be covered with bandages, clothing, or cosmetics.
-MECC faculty and healthcare agency nursing administration reserve the right to judge the appearance of visible tattoos.
+MECC faculty and healthcare agency nursing administration reserves the right to judge the appearance of visible tattoos.